Let me debunk them for you.

 However, there are certain content marketing myths that repeatedly come up in journalism circles.
 They make freelance writers wary of approaching new clients in this field or experimenting with the idea.

 Here are the most persistent content marketing myths and why I believe them not to be true.

 Myth #1: You can’t be a journalist if you take on content marketing work

-We discussed this in detail in an earlier article, but this myth is a persistent one.
+This myth is persistent.
 I think journalists, especially freelance journalists, have to be super careful of the lines they’re treading.
-Conflict of interest issues may come up.
+Conflict of interest may come up.
 My modus operandi has always been full disclosure and complete honesty.
 My work for my financial services clients involves writing articles on how to save and invest money.
 My work for a government agency has been about cool projects that are coming out of the country.
 These are articles I could easily have reported and written in the same way for my editorial clients.
-However, the next time a publication assigns me a financial story on developing world markets, I’ll be extra careful to let her know that I’ve done work for a certain financial services company and send her the links to it.
+However, the next time a publication assigns me a financial story on developing world markets, I’ll be extra careful to let her know I’ve done work for a certain financial services company and send her the links to it.

 My experience: 99% of the time, it simply does not matter.

 (There is obviously a different set of considerations if you’re an investigative or daily news reporter.)

 Myth #2: You’ll have to write marketing crap